 The air vents and part of the cabinet close to them can reach 185 °F (85 °C).
 Do not place any material nearby which is sensitive high air temperatures.

 Avoid corrosive environments that may affect the proper operation of the inverter.

 Never place any object on top of the unit.

 2.1.2.
 Protection class

-INGECON SUN 100 U units have a NEMA type 1 level of protection against external agents.
+These units meet NEMA type 3R degree of protection against external agents.